 Please, listen to it.
 Improvised, he says.
 Incroyable.
 Such rare beauty.
 Such art.
 How could he not be proud of it?

 Then this is where the story gets weird.
 Someone, maybe Hub Miller, transcribed it.
 Then maybe someone named Alan Raph orchestrated and conducted it.
 Then maybe Mingus sat in the corner and watched a whole orchestra perform it for “Let My Children Hear Music”, under the production and supervision of Teo Macero.
 I even read one account that said that the latter was actually recorded over the original, but I hear no piano in the mix.

 The resulting track is called ‘Adagio Ma Non Troppo’.
 ‘Adagio’ means ‘slow’ in musical terminology.
 ‘Ma Non Troppo’ means ‘but not too strictly’.
 Listen to it.
 Is it not moving?
 Was it not worth venturing out of the cozy mindless comfort of rock music for this?

-I recently saw a gig by the Charles Mingus Dynasty, a 7-piece group dedicated to performing his music, not slavishly reproducing it, but admirable going with the spirit of his voice.
+I once saw a gig by the Charles Mingus Dynasty, a 7-piece group dedicated to performing his music, not slavishly reproducing it, but admirable going with the spirit of his voice.
 Charles’ widow Sue was in the audience.
 I introduced myself as a long-time fan.
 She thanked me.
 It was somehow unsatisfying.
 So let’s escalate it a level–thanks, Charles.
 What a great experience, listening to the bare sketch and then listening to the fully-fleshed version.
 Like holding the miracle of a new-born baby and then skipping to the next track, the kid all grown up holding a stunning work of art he’s just created.
 All the potential, all the realization.
 How wondrous can be the works of man.

 If you enjoyed this post, you may also like: